rsponholtz/Hana-Test-Deploy/tests/README.md

 ./pas-inf.sh
 ./pas-sw.sh #(this should take 1-2 hours - check the stderr file for completion)
 ```

+when this is all done, you will have a few post automation steps to do:

+1) finish the ASCS/ERS cluster setup.  details to be added soon

+1) On the PAS server, you need to set the hdbuserstore to point to the hana load balancer rather than to a single HANA instance.

 You should then be able to go to the windows jumpbox, install sapgui, and connect to the primary app server.
 The SAP* user password will be what you put in the azuredeploy.cfg.